hyunikn/json-den-java/README.md

 3. It provides a convenient `getx` method which queries subnodes located deep in hierarchical structures.
     For example, you can use `json.getx("how.deep.is.your.love")` instead of commonly used `json.get("how").get("deep").get("is").get("your").get("love")`.
-4. Equals method checks the value equality (not the reference equality).
+4. `equals` method checks the value equality (not the reference equality).
     It considers hierarchical structures of JSON values.
-5. Clone method deeply copies JSON values.
+5. `clone` method deeply copies JSON values.

 Git-clone it, run `gen-apidocs.sh` included, and see the generated API documentation.